 None at this park.

 Canoe tours, guided historic and nature walks, children’s fishing tournaments, Junior Ranger day camps, and historical programming.
-Music at the Marina concert series, May-September; Junior Ranger summer camps, June-August; and Multi-cultural Celebration in June.
+Music at the Marina concert series, May-September; and Junior Ranger summer camps, June-August.
 Click here to view all parks' events, festivals, workshops and interpretive programs.

 The park store operates from April through October.
 It features a snack bar offering pizza, sandwiches, breakfast items, ice cream and cold drinks.
 Groceries, marine gasoline and oil, bait and tackle, t-shirts, hats and souvenirs are also available.
 The marina store has a boat pump-out station and bathrooms with showers.
-Gas is available (pay at the pump) all year, 24 hours a day.
+Gas is available during store hours.
 The park also offers sailboat rentals through a private concessionaire, the Woodbridge Sailing School.

-The Friends Leesylvania State Park help the park serve visitors and protect the park's natural resources.
-The group raises money and supports park programs such as the Junior Rangers, Free Kids Fishing Tournaments, Multicultural Celebration, and Haunted History Hikes.
+The Friends of Leesylvania State Park help the park serve visitors and protect the park's natural resources.
+The group raises money and supports park programs such as the Junior Rangers, Free Kids Fishing Tournaments and Haunted History Hikes.
 Friends also help guests and promote the park's unique nature and history, as well as fishing, boating and more.
 Members have many interests and various backgrounds.
 There are several membership options.
 Feel free to email Friends of Leesylvania to learn more or come to one of its meetings.
 It meets every third Tuesday of the month at 7:30pm at the Visitor Center.